bkuhn/talks/POSSCON-2013/licensing.markdown

 + Ultimately depends on the authors' goal.
       + More on this in a moment.

-+ Every Free Software license gives first receipient those four freedoms.
++ Every Free Software license gives first recipient those four freedoms.

 + Question is: What about everyone else?